oscar6echo/parquet-polars-go/README.md

 ```

-- Check go produced parquet file is readable by python polars
+- Check go produced parquet file is readable by python polars and the dataframe is the same:

 ```sh
 ❯ python read-parquet.py